For centuries, humanity has been captivated by the idea of finding extraterrestrial intelligent life beyond our planet.

 These discoveries have indicated that within a fair number of star systems, there are worlds that are capable of supporting life as we know it.

 So even if we assume that only 1% of all planets in our galaxy is capable of supporting life, and only 1% of those will develop life, and only 1% of those will develop advanced technology, etc. etc., and that these civilizations will only have a few thousand years before they go extinct, we still come up with results that say that there should be at least a few alien civilizations out there at any given time.

 Unfortunately, and as you can probably tell, the equation is subject to a lot of uncertainty.
 For starters, we have no idea how many “potentially habitable” planets are statistically likely to give rise to life.
-The same holds true for how many planets will support the development of complex life, let alone sentient life, or how many of those will be able to develop technologies that we would be able to recognize.
+This also applies to the number of planets that will support the development of complex life, let alone sentient life, and how many of those will be able to develop technologies that we would be able to recognize.

-When you take all that into account, you begin to understand why SETI is such tough, research-intensive business.
-Basically, scientists are looking for needles in the cosmic haystack, but are uncertain whether or not those needles will be recognizable.
+When you take all that into account, you begin to understand why SETI is such a tough, research-intensive business.
+Scientists are looking for needles in the cosmic haystack, but are uncertain whether or not those needles will be recognizable.

 So the question remains, how exactly are we looking for signs of extra-terrestrial intelligence in the cosmos?
 And would we even recognize it if we saw it?

 SETI vs. METI:

 First, an important distinction needs to be made when it comes to the search for ETIs, and that is the difference between passive and active measures.

 Whereas passive measures describe just about all SETI efforts to date, there have also been several attempts to send out messages that would be detectable by ETIs.
 This is what is known as Messaging Extra-Terrestrial Intelligence, or METI.